opencast/opencast/docs/guides/developer/docs/development-process.md

 ### Reporting Bugs

-If you identify any bugs, please report them!
-To do that, register yourself in the [Opencast issue tracker](https://github.com/opencast/opencast/issues) and create a new ticket.
-Please describe in detail how to reproduce the problem, and which version of Opencast you are experiencing the issue on.
+If you identify any bugs, please [report them on Github](https://github.com/opencast/opencast/issues)!.
+Please make sure to  describe in detail how to reproduce the problem, and which version of Opencast you are experiencing the issue on.

-If in doubt of any items in the ticket, please assign it for review to either the current release manager or to the quality assurance manager.
-They will check the issue fields and adjust if necessary.

 #### Security Issues